bikeindex/bikebook/README.markdown

 #### Errors

 If we can't find what you've asked for, we return a 404 status error.
+We might put something fun in the body, we might not, deal with it.

 ## Requests

 Feel free to make GET requests to BikeBook from your application.
-We'll send you JSON back, regardless of domain.
+We'll send you JSON back, regardless of your domain.

-BikeBook.io uses Cross-Origin Resource Sharing (CORS), which allows web applications to make cross domain AJAX calls without using workarounds such as JSONP.
-For more information about read [this post about CORS](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/) (or [the spec](http://www.w3.org/TR/access-control/#simple-cross-origin-request-and-actual-r) if you're hardcore).
+BikeBook.io uses Cross-Origin Resource Sharing (CORS), which allows web applications to make cross domain AJAX calls without using bullshit like JSONP.
+For more information read [this post about CORS](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/) (or [the spec](http://www.w3.org/TR/access-control/#simple-cross-origin-request-and-actual-r) if you're hardcore).

-## Development, localness, party
+## Dev, local, party

 #### Contributing